What's this about?

 Definitely.
 Several themes have arisen since I've begun writing this blog.
 If reading to your kids is difficult, some of these ideas may help:

 Don't assume that your child will respond to the same books as their typical peers or their siblings; the goal is to encourage reading, and reading is inherently a matter of personal preference.
-As parents of kids with ASD, we put our kids under microscopes and spend a lot of time worrying about whether their interests are normal or if what they aren't interested in is a sign of a major developmental deficit or a barrier to social integration.
+As parents of kids with ASD, we put our kids under microscopes and spend a lot of time worrying about whether their interests are "normal" or if what they aren't interested in is a sign of a developmental deficit or a barrier to social integration.
 There is nothing dysfunctional about your child's book preferences as long as they are letting adults read to them or are reading themselves.

-Buy books that: rhyme, have rhythm, singalong lyrics, word/phrase repetition
+Choose books that: rhyme, have rhythm, singalong lyrics, word/phrase repetition

-Buy sensory books with audio, visual, and tactile input opportunities to encourage your child's interest in books
+Choose sensory books with audio, visual, and tactile input opportunities to encourage your child's interest in books

 Ask your child to participate.
 Have them turn the page, find something in a picture, say some words (intraverbals), put completed books on the shelf, etc.